streembit/streembit.github.io/_posts/2020-06-02-P2P_meanings.md

 It's probably about time to do a refresher on what P2P means to Streembit and this whole peer to peer term so we can better understand what we mean and how it is reflected in a number of different industries right now.
 Comparing apples and pears is never a useful thing to do if we want to ensure we are all discussing the same technology.

 P2P terminology is used quite widely now and there might be some confusion about  what it actually refers to but also some overlap too.
-If we look at the [“P2P Foundation”] (https://p2pfoundation.net/) as an example this term is used to denote a form of freedom, open source, content sharing and cooperation between peers / individuals.
+If we look at the [“P2P Foundation"](https://p2pfoundation.net/) as an example this term is used to denote a form of freedom, open source, content sharing and cooperation between peers / individuals.
 The concept of freedom and  human rights is important as it chimes with our ethos too, although ours is focused on privacy in communications being a freedom and human right.

 P2P - Peer to Peer is used  for a number of different definitions that we should look at: